Police: Man stabs wife, sets house on fire on Staten Island

-ST. GEORGE, Staten Island (WABC) -- Police say a man stabbed his wife and then set their house on fire on Staten Island Saturday night.
+ST. GEORGE, Staten Island (WABC) -- Police have arrested a man accused of stabbing his wife and setting their house on fire on Staten Island Saturday night.

-Firefighters pulled the man from the home on Monroe Street in St. George.
+49-year-old Rogelio Mendez-Rodriguez is facing multiple charges, including assault, strangulation, arson and reckless endangerment.

+Police say Mendez-Rodriguez choked and stabbed his wife several times at the house on Monroe Avenue in St. George, then set the home on fire and jumped out the second-floor window.

 Police say his wife escaped the home after her husband attacked her.

-She had been stabbed in the stomach and arm, and is in stable condition.
+She was stabbed in the stomach and arm, and is in stable condition at Richmond University Medical Center.
+Her name has not yet been released.

 ----------